 It all depends what the meaning of the word is.

-Well, me and Monica were alone, but we never really thought we were alone because you know we were alone a little bit.
+Well, me and Monica were alone, but we never really thought we were alone because, you know, we were alone a little bit.

-And if She's out there and there's other people in the world, you're never really alone because there's always somebody else in the world somewhere.
+And if she's out there and there's other people in the world, you're never really alone because there's always somebody else in the world somewhere.

-That is what you witness today with a level of arrogance, a level of egomania, a level of narcissism, a level of superpatriotism.
+With a level of arrogance, a level of egomania, a level of narcissism, a level of superpatriotism.

-We don't measure, we smelly people don't measure up to who Peter Strzok, Lisa Page, Andrew McCabe are, and we are the mere smelly, irredeemable, deplorable people that believe in God and family and country.
+We don't measure, we smelly people don't measure up to who Peter Strzok, Lisa Page, Andrew McCabe are.

 And actually, I think we believed that our constitutional republic worked.